spxctr00m/Metis-Cipher-Session-Q1-2025/week-5-projects/test-instructions.md

 # Week 5: Test - Building an ERC-20 Token Contract and a Grant Smart Contract

 Welcome to Week 5 of our training program!
-This week, you will implement an ERC-20 token smart contract and a grant management smart contract.
-You will also deploy the contracts and document your work.
+This week, you will implement  a grant management smart contract.
+You will also deploy the contract and document your work.

 ---